Zainscity/AI_-_Humanoid_Robotics_Textbook/docs/module3/nav2-biped.md

 -   **Local Planner/Controller**: Generates short-term, local control commands to follow the global path while avoiding dynamic, unseen obstacles.
 -   **Recoveries**: A set of behaviors to handle failure cases, such as being stuck or localization failure.

+Think of it as the robot's "GPS" and "driver" all in one.

 ## Challenges for Bipedal Humanoids

 Traditional Nav2 is optimized for robots that move with continuous velocity commands (e.g., differential drive or holonomic bases).
 Bipedal robots are fundamentally different: